Collage of a natural disaster, women going through a food line, and hands gripped together in solidarity

 Trauma, Social Processes, and Resilience Lab

-We invite you to learn more about our current research, recent news, lab members, publications, and how to contact us or get involved.
+We invite you to learn more about our ongoing research, recent news, publications, lab members, and opportunities to get involved.

 News and Publications

-Dr. Mancini gave a keynote address on psychosocial gains from adversity at the 6th International Symposium on Resilience at the Leibniz Institute for resilience research at the University of Mainz, Germany (virtually, of course!).
-It was a fantastic group of speakers, and he highly recommends this conference in the future.
+Anthony Mancini, PhD, gave a keynote address on psychosocial gains from adversity at the 6th International Symposium on Resilience at the Leibniz Institute for Resilience Research at the University of Mainz, Germany.

 An article examining the role of threat appraisals and neuroticism in generating intrusive memories was also published at Anxiety, Stress, & Coping.
 All the co-authors on this paper are former members of the TSPR lab.

-A commentary by Dr. Mancini on the effects of the pandemic was published in Psychological Trauma, Theory, Research, and Practice, entitled "Heterogeneous Mental Health Effects of COVID-19: Costs and Benefits."
+A commentary by Anthony Mancini, PhD, on the effects of the pandemic was published in Psychological Trauma, Theory, Research, and Practice, entitled "Heterogeneous Mental Health Effects of COVID-19: Costs and Benefits."

 Lab members had a poster accepted at the Association for Psychological Science (APS) national conference.
 "Mancini, A.D., Blumberg, A., Iseman, J., & Lynch, R. (2020, May 25-27).
 Natural Disaster Reduces Attachment Avoidance: A Prospective Quasi-Experimental Study [Conference presentation].
 Association for Psychological Science 2020 Convention, Chicago, IL, United States."

-A symposium chaired by Dr. Mancini was also accepted at APS.
-Alas, COVID-19 resulted in it being cancelled.
-Mancini, A.D., Westphal, M. & Griffin, P. (2020, May 25-27; accepted but cancelled because of COVID-19 pandemic).
+A symposium chaired by Anthony Mancini, PhD, was also accepted at APS, but was cancelled due to the pandemic.
+Mancini, A.D., Westphal, M. & Griffin, P. (2020, May 25-27).
 Social and psychological gains from natural disaster.
 In A. Mancini (Chair), New Perspectives on the Social, Psychological, and Behavioral Consequences of Adverse Experiences.
 Symposium at the Association for Psychological Science Conference, Chicago, IL.

-Dr. Mancini is quoted a number of times in a Mercury News article on the dive boat tragedy in Santa Barbara.
+Anthony Mancini, PhD, is quoted several times in a Mercury News article on the dive boat tragedy in Santa Barbara.

 (May 1).
 Our PTSD network paper "PTSD Near and Far: Symptom Networks from Two to 12 Months After the Virginia Tech Campus Shootings" was accepted at Clinical Psychological Science!
 In a collaboration with Heather Littleton, Amie Grills, and Payton Jones, we found that symptom to symptom relationships (i.e., PTSD networks) change over time.